DaveLuhman/guestbook-client/sidecar/README.md

 # Camera Sidecar Service

-This Python service provides barcode scanning capabilities for the Raspberry Pi Camera via HTTP API.
+This Python service continuously captures frames from the Raspberry Pi Camera and decodes barcodes, streaming new scans to clients via long-polling HTTP endpoints.

 ## Installation